Colorado school district praised for ridding of milk cartons in lunchrooms

 "I like (the new system and milk) a lot, it is really good," said Laura Fernandez, a 10-year-old student at the school.

-Fernandez says milk is her drink of choice every day for lunch.
+Fernandez said milk is her drink of choice every day for lunch.
 For years she has been used to drinking milk from small cardboard cartons.

 "I pick milk because it is healthy, it makes your bones stronger and it tastes really good," Fernandez said.

-Fernandez says the carton milk containers are not only difficult to open at times, but they also are wasteful.
+Fernandez said the carton milk containers are not only difficult to open at times, but they also are wasteful.

 "We don't have to use cardboard anymore," Fernandez said.
 "If you just drink from it and then throw it away it makes no sense."

-Bock says the school district can help the environment by eliminating single-use cartons, while also saving money on lunches.
-And, Bock says the milk is not only more fresh but also tastes better.
+Bock said the school district can help the environment by eliminating single-use cartons, while also saving money on lunches.
+And, Bock said the milk is not only fresher but also tastes better.

 "It is colder, it is more delicious, it cuts down the amount of waste we put into the landfill.
 And, it is more economical for the food service department.
 We are buying milk for the ones who actually want it, and not the ones who just add it to their plate," Bock said.

-Bock says the only reason the rest of the schools in the district have not implemented the milk dispensers is due to a lack of funding to purchase the machines.
+Bock said the only reason the rest of the schools in the district have not implemented the milk dispensers is due to lack of funding to purchase the machines.

-At Chappelow, students only have access to chocolate milk two times a week as the district tries to limit how much sugar students have access to.

-Recently, there has been a push to outlaw chocolate milk entirely from being provided to students in schools.
-The USDA recently proposed removing chocolate milk from all U.S. school lunchrooms.
+At Chappelow students only have access to chocolate milk two times a week as the district tries to limit how much sugar students have access to.
+Recently there has been a push to outlaw chocolate milk entirely from being provided to students in schools.
+The USDA recently proposed removing chocolate milk from all U.S. school lunchrooms

 Some have suggested the district start offering other drinks more often, such as orange or apple juices.